bcatoto/bsf/README.md

 ## Using the Scripts
 You have two options:

-**Option 1:** run `main_script.py` from the bsf directory with `pipenv run python main_script.py "query" --all`.
-For instance, to scrape articles from all databases with the search "food science," type `pipenv run python main_script.py "food science" --all`.
-For more information about the parser, type `pipenv run python main_script.py --help`.
+**Option 1:** run `main_script.py` from the bsf directory.
+For article scraping, use `pipenv run python main_script.py -q "query" --all`.
+For instance, to scrape articles from all databases with the search "food science," type `pipenv run python main_script.py -q "food science" --all` (quotation marks required).
+For information about the other options, type `pipenv run python main_script.py --help`.

 **Option 2:** see below